- Last Updated: Thursday, 02 April 2020

-In this article, we’re going to be discussing 401k withdrawals.
-This includes early withdrawals, and allowed distributions under the current 401k rules.
+In this article, we’re going to be discussing 401(k) withdrawals.
+This includes early withdrawals, and allowed distributions under current rules.
 We’re also going to discuss potential tax penalties that may apply to early withdrawals.

 Rollovers and Distributions

-The IRS does not impose a penalty on withdrawals or distributions that are rolled over into another retirement plan.
+The Internal Revenue Service does not impose a penalty on withdrawals or distributions that are rolled over into another retirement plan.
 The investment is still serving its intended purpose: retirement income.